Jay-Patel-Engineer/Jay-Patel-Engineer.github.io/_projects/Liquid-Rocket-Engine/index.md

 {% include image-gallery.html images="thrust_stand.png" height="400"%}
 <span style="font-size: 20px">Assembled Thrust Stand</span>
 ## Plumbing System
 Alongside the injector plate, the plumbing system is also one of the most vital systems.
 Due to the volatility of the propellants, the plumbing system should be designed in a manner that ensures the propellant never mixes before crossing the injector plate.
 The lines should also always be purged with an inert gas to ensure no propellant is left in the system before and after a test fire.
 This can be achieved easily by having separate plumbing systems for each propellant.
 However, this method results in a larger manufacturing cost due to the need to purge both systems separately.
 In order to reduce manufacturing cost while maintaining product efficiency, a single plumbing system was designed.
 Before designing the plumbing system, some considerations concerning the propellant delivery method must be made.
 In the case of nitrous oxide, due to its high vapor pressure, nitrous oxide is a self-pressurizing gas.
 This allows nitrous oxide to travel to the injector plate by simply opening the valve.
 Kerosene, however, does not follow this logic.
 The typical way to deliver kerosene from its tank to the injector plate is via a pump.
 However, pumps can be costly and complicated.
-Another method, adn the method that was selected, is to use a different pressurized gas to propel the kerosene through the plumbing system.
+Another method, and the method that was selected, is to use a different pressurized gas to propel the kerosene through the plumbing system.
 This gas would need to be inert so that it does not react with the kerosene while pressurizing.
 The best gas for this case would be compressed nitrogen.
 Nitrogen would also double as the purging gas.
 {% include image-gallery.html images="P&ID.png" height="400"%}
 <span style="font-size: 20px">Final P&ID Including all Redundancy Valves</span>
 {% include image-gallery.html images="PlumbingCAD.png" height="400"%}